 Staying involved in my normal activities as much as possible.
 I continued to walk to work in the boot because I would have lost it if I had to go from sitting in my car to sitting in an office all day.
 I couldn’t ride, but I went to the barn anyways and petted some horses and tried to absorb knowledge from others’ lessons.
 I couldn’t walk dogs at the shelter, but I could play with the cats and give them some loving.

-Friday was a big day for me as it was my first walk-run since getting injured (10k here I come!).
-I am admittedly struggling with being positive today since I’m stuck on the couch and it’s 70 and sunny.
-I want to go play with dogs at the shelter or go hiking or running or ANYTHING on this absolutely gorgeous day, but it’s a rest day for me and I’m feeling a little sore (another negativity I’m trying to push out of my mind).
+But every day won’t be perfect.
+I’m admittedly struggling today since I’m stuck on the couch and it’s 70 and sunny.
+I want to go play with dogs at the animal shelter or go hiking or running or ANYTHING on this absolutely gorgeous day, but it’s a rest day for me and I’m feeling a little sore (another negativity I’m trying to push out of my mind).
 Plus, walking rambunctious shelter dogs in a boot (I still have to wear it for part of the day) is not recommended by my doctor.